carla58-58/FinanceApp/README.md

 - ✅ **render.yaml** for automatic Render deployment
 - ✅ **SQLite database** (no additional database costs)
 - ✅ **Production configuration** ready
+- ✅ **Persistent disk** configured to retain data across deployments

+### 💾 Data Persistence on Render

+The app uses Render's **persistent disk** feature to ensure your expense data survives container restarts:

+- **Persistent Disk**: Mounted at `/app/data` with 1GB storage
+- **Database Location**: `/app/data/financeApp.db` (survives restarts)
+- **Sample Data**: Automatically added when database is first created
+- **Free Tier Compatible**: Works with Render's free plan limitations

+**Note**: On first deployment, the app will create sample expenses to verify that data persistence is working correctly.
+You can delete these and add your own expenses.

 ---